 How much money can I make by self-publishing a book?

 There’s no way to know ahead of time how much a given book will make.
-I’m happy to share my own figures though, because I know it’s helpful to at least have some idea.
-For 2011, my worst-selling book generated less than $3,000 in revenue.
-The best-selling resulted in a little over $23,000.
-The other books were somewhere in between.
+I’m happy to share some information though, because I know it’s helpful to at least have some idea.
+For the twelve months ending 7/31/15, five of the eight books in the “…in 100 pages or less” series generated revenue of between $10,000 and $20,000.
+One book generated less revenue than that, and two books generated more revenue than that.

-From what I’ve heard from other nonfiction self-publishers, that range is fairly typical, subject to the following caveats:
+From what I’ve heard from other financial self-publishers, that range is fairly typical, subject to the following caveats:

 Caveat #1: If you make a book about a topic that very few people have an existing interest in, or if you don’t bother putting in the time to market your book, your sales will probably be much lower.

 Caveat #2: These figures include both a print edition and a Kindle edition for each book.
-As of the end of 2011, Kindle sales were responsible for approximately 30% of my monthly sales revenue.
-(This figure grew quickly over the first half of 2011, but it seems to have leveled off in the last few months.)
+For the last 12 months, Kindle sales were responsible for 26% of my sales revenue.
+(This figure grew quickly from 2010-2011, but has since leveled off.)

 How much does it cost to get started?